samesystem/graphql_rails/README.md

     user = User.find(params[:id])
     user.update!(password: params[:password])

-    # returned value needs to have all methods defined in model `graphiti do` part
+    # returned value needs to have all methods defined in model `graphql do` part
     user # or SomeDecorator.new(user)
   end